 WIOA supersedes the Workforce Investment Act of 1998 and amends the Adult Education and Family Literacy Act, the Wagner-Peyser Act, and the Rehabilitation Act of 1973.
-In general, the Act takes effect on July 1, 2015, the first full program year after enactment, unless otherwise noted.
-The U.S. Department of Labor (DOL) issued final regulations on June 30, 2016 and will issue further guidance on the timeframes for implementation of these changes and regulations reflecting the changes in WIOA.
+In general, the Act took effect on July 1, 2015, the first full program year after enactment, unless otherwise noted.
+The U.S. Department of Labor (DOL) issued final regulations on June 30, 2016 and has continued to issue further guidance on the timeframes for implementation of these changes and regulations reflecting the changes in WIOA.

-The Council has and will continue to direct significant resources and staff time into ensuring that this organization is compliant with the new regulations.
+The Council has and will continue to direct significant resources and staff time into ensuring that this organization is compliant with the new regulations, as well as, the overall intent of the act.